OSDeploy | Sune Thomsen

 Disclaimer: All information and content in these blog posts is provided without any warranty whatsoever.
 The entire risk of using this information or executing the provided content remains with you.
 Under no circumstances should Microsoft, its author, or anyone else involved in the creation of these blog posts be held liable for any damage or data loss.

-In my previous blog post Part 5 we completed the configuration of discovery methods and boundaries.
+In my previous blog post we completed the configuration of discovery methods and boundaries.
 In Part 6 I will be setting up the Software Update Point role in Microsoft Endpoint Configuration Manager and I will give you a walk-through of my maintenance configuration for SQL and WSUS.

-This blog post does not cover the Windows Server Update Services (WSUS) role configuration on the server, but it is covered in Part 4
+This blog post does not cover the Windows Server Update Services (WSUS) role configuration on the server, but it is covered in

 A Software Update Point (SUP) is a role configured in Microsoft Endpoint Configuration Manager which interacts with the WSUS to configure the software update settings and to request synchronization of software updates metadata.